antoniostrijdom/Discography/README.md

-# NaimDemo: A demo of basic Apple Music integration
+# Discography: A demo of basic Apple Music integration

 This demo allows you to search for an artist and display their discography.